FrankAlbella/manga_manager/README.md

 * Displays the title of the doujin (using the name of the folder)
 * Automatically gathers tags from nHentai
 * Manual editing of doujin info
+* Search and filter through doujin tags and titles

 ## Todo
-* Tag filtering
-* Save doujin info to database
-* Major optimization
+* Optimization